lobes/lazytask/docs/Config.md

 ## Custom Author Color

-Lazygit will assign a random color for every commit author in the commits pane by default.
+lazytask will assign a random color for every commit author in the commits pane by default.

 You can customize the color in case you're not happy with the randomly assigned one: